angela-d/prtg-zendesk-webhook/README.md

 - Update/reopen existing tickets for the same sensor

 This version has additional features:
+- Tokenized authentication, to keep your password secure
 - Fixes the single quote bug when using Powershell
 - Local logging option for debugging when testing sensors
 - A bit more newb friendly